hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 It is essential to secure the webhook endpoint to protect the integrity and confidentiality of the event data.
 Consider the following best practices when securing your webhook endpoint:

-- Use HTTPS to encrypt communication between PRISM Agent and the webhook endpoint.
+- Use HTTPS to encrypt communication between the Cloud Agent and the webhook endpoint.
 - Implement authentication mechanisms (e.g., API keys, tokens) to verify the authenticity of incoming requests.
 - Validate and sanitize incoming webhook requests to mitigate potential security risks.

-One of the authorization mechanism for PRISM Agent's webhook notifications is the bearer token.
+One of the authorization mechanism for the Cloud Agent's webhook notifications is the bearer token.
 If configured, the token will be included in the `Authorization` header of the HTTP request sent by the agent to the webhook endpoint.
 You can configure this bearer token by setting the value of the `GLOBAL_WEBHOOK_API_KEY` or `DEFAULT_WALLET_WEBHOOK_API_KEY` environment variable.